Why do we have Pupil Voice?

 Pupil Voice provides the opportunity for every child in Sandown school to have a voice.
 It embodies our school value of Collaboration and ensures that every single pupil at Sandown plays a vital role in decision making and moving our school forwards.

-Last year the Pupil Voice groups took part in many discussions including maths, literacy learning, next step targets, the school values and whole school topics.
-The leaders also met with Governors and head teachers from other Deal schools to discuss what they do and why it is important.
+Each year the Pupil Voice groups take part in many discussions including maths, literacy learning, next step targets, the school values and whole school topics.
+The leaders also meet with Governors and head teachers from other Deal schools to discuss what they do and why it is important.